Infraste03/KGE_RS/README.md

 The original standalone SASRec item embedding is intentionally not used as a second independent item matrix.

-This preserves the hard-sharing constraint.
+This preserves the shared-embedding design.

 # 12. Task A - TransE